UMWEDU/umw-admissions-sync/_pages/open-houses.md

 <h3><strong>Eagle Week</strong></h3>
 Join us October 5-8 starting at 6 p.m. to take a look at what UMW has to offer.
 If you're not available to join us for a Saturday Open House, this is a great way to catch up!
 Join us as we introduce you to life as an Eagle!
 Please select the date and topic below to register.

-<strong><a href="https://admissions.umw.edu/register/EagleWeekOct7">October 7 - Tour the UMW Campus</a>
-</strong>Tour campus and the local Fredericksburg community

 <a href="https://admissions.umw.edu/register/EagleWeekOct8">October 8 - Student Life and Activities</a>
 Hear from our current students about what life is like at UMW